pglen/pcomp/README.md

         strbcs        r4, [r0], #1
         strbcs        ip, [r0]

+    #elifdef  RISC_5

     #else

         #error "Must specify a target processor"

     #endif
     }

+  Please see SYNTAX for an ongoing attempt to describe the new language syntax, and the test directory as an accumulation of case tests.

+ Where is the project today?

+  lex and yacc skeleton done
+  first stage parser operationl
+  first stage code generator

+  YEP -- this is a lot of work.

 // End of file